ChrisTryfonas/LoginSignup/README.md

 ### Signup
 1. The user enters ‘username’ and ‘password’ at index.php form- both required.
 2. Check if the username already exists in the table.
-  A)	If yes, it means that this username is already taken the user must type a new one.
+  -	If yes, it means that this username is already taken the user must type a new one.
 In that case - at least at this beginner stage- the user is redirected to the index.php and at the url is encorporated the message “This_user_already_exists”.

-  B)	If not, then the username is available, the insert query is executed and the user is redirected to a new page (file: “SuccessSignup”).
+  - If not, then the username is available, the insert query is executed and the user is redirected to a new page (file: “SuccessSignup”).
 At this page there is a button that redirects user to the homepage (index.php) in order to login after registration.